hdisysteme/MongoBumblebee/README.md

   //...
 }
 ```
-ChangeLogs are sorted alphabetically by `order` argument and changesets are applied due to this order.
+Change logs are sorted alphabetically by `order` argument and change sets are applied due to this order.

 #### @ChangeSet

 Method annotated by @ChangeSet is taken and applied to the database.
-History of applied change sets is stored in a collection called `dbchangelog` (by default) in your MongoDB
+History of applied change sets is stored in a collection called `mbchangelog` (by default) in your MongoDB

 ##### Annotation parameters:

-`order` - string for sorting change sets in one changelog.
+`order` - string for sorting change sets in one change log.
 Sorting in alphabetical order, ascending.
 It can be a number, a date etc.

 `id` - name of a change set, **must be unique** for all change logs in a database

 `author` - author of a change set

-`runAlways` - _[optional, default: false]_ changeset will always be executed but only first execution event will be stored in dbchangelog collection
+`runAlways` - _[optional, default: false]_ change set will always be executed but only first execution event will be stored in mbchangelog collection

-##### Defining ChangeSet methods
+##### Defining change set methods
 Method annotated by `@ChangeSet` can have one of the following definition:

 ```java